tieoneease/taiwan-dc/index.md

       4. Look for signs towards the Second Parking Lot.
 The visitor center should be near.
       5. Walk past the visitor center until you see a stone path.
 This is where the hiking trail begins.

+When you're done with your hike, go to ZhuZiHu for sure!
+There's a sea of flowers and some places for you to relax.
+You can also pay a small price ($1-$3) to pick some pretty flowers to take home!
+There are also some fancy dango desserts that you should try out.

+    To get there:
+      1. Look for bus stops on YangMingShan with Little 8 (小八) or Little 9 (小九)
+      2. Ask if it goes to ZhuZiHu

 Be sure to leave the mountain before 6:30PM, the buses stop going to pick passengers up and you don't want to be stuck there.
 I think any bus down the mountain will do.
 I forget.
 You can always just ask ;P. Don't be afraid to ask for things in Taiwan!
 People are friendly and eager to help.

 ## JiuFen and PingXi